cewing/training.python_sql/source/presentations/sqlite3.rst

 .. class:: incremental

 Alright!
-We've got a bit of data in there.
+We've got data in there.
 Let's make it more efficient

 Parameterized Statements
 ------------------------